mobilemind/PENS/PENS_v2.0.0_Draft.md

 ><http://www.w3.org/Protocols/Overview.html>

 * Notification modes: can be server-to-server, or server via browser window to server (HTTP-GET only).
 * Responsibilities of sender: The content source (herein referred to as the "Client") shall arrange for the content package to be made available on a staging server.
-The Client shall be capable of specifying a URI that uses HTTP, or HTTPS (secure HTTP) protocols.
-The Client may optionally support specifying FTP and FTPS (secure FTP) protocols and the related access credentials.
+The Client shall be capable of specifying a URI that uses either the preferred HTTPS (secure HTTP) protocol or HTTP.
+The Client may optionally support specifying the SFTP or FTP protocols and the related access credentials.
+Note that if SFTP or FTP is used, PENS best practices strongly advocate SFTP (secure FTP using TLS) protocol instead of FTP.

 >NOTE:
 >It is assumed that the particular configuration of the staging server may be
 >determined by a third party and therefore is not controlled by the content
 >developer (Client).
 It is further assumed that if content is staged on the
->server via FTP that it does not have to be retrieved via FTP, but could be
+>server via SFTP that it does not have to be retrieved via SFTP, but could be
 >retrieved via an HTTP alias.
 Such provisions allow cases such as the transfer
->to the staging location via FTP and retrieval via an HTTP equivalent or alias
+>to the staging location via SFTP and retrieval via an HTTP equivalent or
->to the same location.
+>alias to the same location.

 * Password: If required by the Client's system, the notification may include a password needed to access the content package.

-##### Responsibilities of recipient of notification (Target System)
+#### Responsibilities of recipient of notification (Target System)

 * The notification recipient (herein referred to as the "server") shall be capable of supporting both HTTP and HTTPS protocols for the "pull" or "get" transfer of the content package from the URI provided by the Client.
-The server may optionally support the retrieval of packages specified with FTP or FTPS protocols and appropriate access credentials.
+The server may optionally support the retrieval of packages specified with SFTP or FTP protocols and appropriate access credentials.
 In such cases where the server does not support one or more optional protocols, the server is obligated to return the appropriate error message regarding the requested protocol.
 * Once the content package is retrieved, store or deploy it (for example, make available via a catalog of resources for a course).

-##### Illustrative use case
+#### Illustrative use case

 A use case for this specification is shown in Figure 1.

 * Client (authoring system) creates and prepares a content package.
 * Client sends a PENS message to Target System (e.g., an LMS), announcing the availability of the content package.
 * Target System acknowledges PENS message.
 * Target System collects and processes content package.

 ![Figure 1 - PENS Use Case Phases](./PENS_v2.0.x_UseCasePhases.png "Figure 1 - PENS Use Case Phases")

-###### Figure 1— Conceptual model, Content System-to-Target System communication
+##### Figure 1— Conceptual model, Content System-to-Target System communication

 #### 5.1 Description of use case

 The diagram (Figure 1 above) illustrates the phases that need to occur between a Client System and a Target System to issue and process a collect command that transfers a content package.

 ##### Preparing the content package and issuing a PENS command

 Assume a content author has created some learning content.
-A content package has been prepared and staged by the Client (the authoring system) at a transfer URL (an HTTP site or FTP site) from where it can be collected.
+A content package has been prepared and staged by the Client (the authoring system) at a transfer URL (an HTTPS URL or SFTP URL) from where it can be collected.
 The Target System that may ultimately retrieve the client's content package is typically a CMS, LMS or LCMS product.

 >NOTE:
->The Client may use FTP or other mechanisms to transfer content to a staging
+>The Client may use SFTP or other mechanisms to transfer content to a staging
->location, yet specify an HTTP URI equivalent as the package-url for retrieval.
+>location, yet specify an HTTP URI equivalent as the package-url for
->There is no requirement that the retrieval protocol must match the method used
+>retrieval.
+There is no requirement that the retrieval protocol must match the
->to stage the content.
-Content staged on the server via FTP could be retrieved
+>method used to stage the content.
+Content staged on the server via SFTP could
->via an HTTP alias.
-Best practices indicate that HTTP is the preferred
+>be retrieved via an HTTP alias.
+Best practices indicate that HTTPS is the
->transport protocol for the package-url.
+>preferred >transport protocol for the package-url.

 The Client System then sends a message that contains the PENS "collect" command to the Target System (CMS, LMS, LCMS, etc.) via HTTPS.
 This Package Exchange Notification Services (PENS) message includes the elements detailed in the table in 6.2.
 These PENS elements provide information about the type of content package, where it is available, how to communicate with the client and other parameters.
 The vendor-data element is available for optional data defined by the target system implementation.
 This implementation-specific data might be used to provide information from the content provider about how a target system is to act on a package after retrieval.
 Next, the Target System (e.g., LMS) validates the PENS message (transfer URL, content package expiration date, any required access credentials or passwords, etc.) and sends an HTTPS response back to the Client System.
 (An HTTP error code is sent if there was a problem with the PENS message.
 See 6.3, Response and Error Messages.)
 This response simply acknowledges that the PENS collect command was understood; it does not imply that processing to actually retrieve the package has commenced.

 >NOTE:
->In another scenario, the Client System could open a browser window to send the
+>In another scenario, the Client System could open a browser window to send
->PENS message, and the HTTP response from the Target System would be returned
+>the PENS message, and the HTTP response from the Target System would be returned to there.
->to there.

 ##### Collecting the content package

-If a server receives a valid collect command, the server can attempt to retrieve the package from the transfer URL via FTP, HTTP or HTTPS.
+If a server receives a valid collect command, the server can attempt to retrieve the package from the transfer URL via SFTP, HTTPS or HTTP.
 (NOTE: per best practices, HTTPS is the preferred protocol for package retrieval.)
 After attempting to retrieve a package, the server sends a response to the specified receipt URL, either acknowledging successful collection of the package or